Eddrachilles Hotel near Scourie

 Eat at The Glebe Kitchen Restaurant

-The Glebe Kitchen is set within the stone walls of the original manse kitchen, looking west over our cottage garden.
-Menus are shaped by fresh Scottish ingredients such a Scotch beef, Highland venison, and ultra local crab from Badcall Bay itself.
+Set within the stone walls of the original manse kitchen, the restaurant looks west over the cottage garden.
+Menus are shaped by fresh Scottish ingredients, including Scotch beef, Highland venison and, at times, ultra-local crab from Badcall Bay.

 Your peaceful coastal haven in the North West Highlands